ChongLeangUENG/holbertonschool-monty/README.md

 *	swap: swaps the position of the top two nodes
 *	add: places the sum of the top two nodes into the 2nd node and removes the first
 *	sub: subtracts the top element of the stack from the second top element of the stack
-*	div: divides the second top element of the stack by the top element of the stack
-*	mul: multiples the second top element of the stack with the top element of the stack
-*	mod: computes the rest of the division of the second top element of the stack by the top element of the stack
-*	pchar: prints the char at the top of the stack, followed by a new line
-*	pstr: prints the string starting at the top of the stack, followed by a new line
-*	rotr: rotates the stack to the bottom
-*	stack: sets the format of the data to a stack (LIFO)
-*	queue: sets the format of the data to a queue (FIFO)

 ## files
 | File Name	| Description	|